 hi. i’m a writer, filmmaker, and photographer born in the philippines, raised in america, and based in england.

-As a woman of Benguet, Bontoc, Ifugao, and Kapampangan ancestry and raised in New York, Pennsylvania, and New Jersey, my work is driven by themes of identity, migration, diaspora, and indigeneity.
+As a woman of Benguet, Bontoc, Ifugao, and Kapampangan ancestry and raised in New York, Pennsylvania, and New Jersey, my work is driven by themes of identity, race, migration, diaspora, and indigeneity.

 I’m a candidate for a PhD in English Literature at the University of Cambridge, researching contemporary Filipino American literature.
-My first book, DIRTY KITCHEN, is to be published in 2023 by New York-based publisher Astra House Books.
+My first book, DIRTY KITCHEN, to be published in 2023 by New York-based publisher Astra House Books.
 Blending memoir, food writing, and history, the book was pre-empted on proposal for World English rights.
 An extract of this memoir on food, family, migration, identity, and life as an undocumented immigrant was published as an essay in The Margins, Asian-American Writers’ Workshop’s literary magazine.
 It was chosen by Longreads as an Editors’ Pick, published by Internazionale in Italy and by 360 Magazine in the Netherlands, and is a nominee for the 2021 Pushcart Prize.